Refinitiv/Real-Time-SDK/README.md

 # Limitations
 - The ETA contained in this release is only part of the intended ETA pacakge.
 The ETA folder will only contain the required parts for EMA (ValueAdd reactor).
 You will not be able to build ETA examples or the ETA Value add libraries.
 - You will need to get the appropriate ETA library package from customer zone to build and run EMA.
 Instructions on how to obtain that can be found in the following section.
-- This release only supports the "static" version linux.
-Although the makefiles show options to build shared libraries, the shared builds will not be successful.
-The shared version will be available in a subsequent release.
-- Windows support will be coming in a subsequent release.

 # Setup